lpsinger/userguide/glossary.rst

         Gamma-ray burst.

     HEALPix
-        Hierarchical Equal Area iso-Latitude Pixelation, a scheme for indexing positions on the unit sphere.
+        Hierarchical Equal Area isoLatitude Pixelation, a scheme for indexing positions on the unit sphere.

     HEN